hivemq/hivemq-policy-cookbooks/data-validation/multiple-coordinate-schemas/README.md

 Check out the script `generate-random-data.sh` that continuously generates random GPS coordinates according to the `usa-coordinates` schema.
 However, some of them are invalid.
 Since we added a metric function to count invalid and valid messages a quality metric can be easily defined.

-Suppose you have a Prometheus server running andPrometheus Extension installed available at [HiveMQ's website](https://www.hivemq.com/extension/prometheus-extension/) you can run a PromQL statement to derive a quality metric:
+Suppose you have a Prometheus server running and the Prometheus Extension installed (available at [HiveMQ's website](https://www.hivemq.com/extension/prometheus-extension/)).
+You can run a PromQL statement to derive a quality metric:

 ```
 com_hivemq_data_governance_hub_data_validation_custom_counters_valid_coordinates / (com_hivemq_data_governance_hub_data_validation_custom_counters_invalid_coordinates + com_hivemq_data_governance_hub_data_validation_custom_counters_valid_coordinates)